xonixx/xonixx.github.io/awk.md

 >
 >P.S.
 Also, bash and awk come with virtually any Unix environment, so that's pretty nice as well.

-Now, with [native Awk support](https://github.com/xonixx/intellij-awk) in IntelliJ IDEA it really becomes justified to write bigger Awk scripts without much fear.
+Now, with [native Awk support](https://github.com/xonixx/intellij-awk) in IntelliJ IDEA it really becomes justified to write even bigger Awk scripts without much fear.

 ### Links